Anthony Tait: Witness for the prosecution

 Tait was paid a total of $300,000 by the FBI for his work.
 On the basis of the evidence provided by Tait, Barger was arrested for conspiracy to commit murder on 10 November 1987.
 At the trial, Tait testified for six weeks as the star witness for the U.S. government.
 Tait's ex-wife, Brenda Lee Fowler, testified for the defense.
 She testified that Tait was "a liar, a scumbag and a cheater" who engaged in substance abuse, beat her, and talked to the ashes of his dead father.
-The trial ended with Barger being convicted of conspiracy to commit murder, for which he served 59 months in prison for.
+The trial ended with Barger being convicted of conspiracy to commit murder, for which he served 59 months in prison.
 Over a series of trials in the late 1980s and early 1990s, more than 500 people were convicted on the basis of the evidence collected by Tait, making him in terms of convictions registered the most effective informer for the U.S. government in history.
 Tait now lives in self-imposed exile somewhere in Europe under an assumed name.